jimmijameslinux/crytocurrency/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
-- Redis
+- Redis (maybe using Docker)
-- MongoDB (for future implementation)
+- MongoDB

 ### Clone the repository
 ```bash